ENTRY-0001

 Natural Numbers as the Smallest Inductive Structure

-The PDF version of this entry contains the diagrams referenced in the text.
+The PDF version of this entry contains the diagrams referenced.

 2. Inductive Sets and Construction of $\mathbb{N}$